Samanid Mausoleum: History

 In 1930s, Soviet researchers discovered a copy of a 10th-century waqf document (copied around 1568) that specified that Ismail Samani donated Bukhara's cemetery Naukanda land for what appears to read as a funerary building for his father, Ahmad, confirming earlier assumptions of a dynastic nature of the monument.
 Before the time of Genghis Khan's siege and sack of Bukhara in 1220, the mausoleum is believed to have been buried in mud and sand from flooding and landslides, remaining so for centuries.
 Thus, when the Mongol armies reached Bukhara, the tomb was spared from their destruction, unlike most other buildings of that era.
 For the same reasons, the building was not known to the world until the early 20th century when archaeologists rediscovered it.

 Major exploratory research and excavations took place during 1926–1928 by a Soviet team of architects and researchers.
 During 1937–1939, the Mausoleum was further studied and major restorations works took place under the leadership of B. N. Zasipkin.
 Graves of three male bodies have been discovered.
 One of these is identified as Nasr II from the inscription on the lintel; the identity of the other two is not known.
 During the Soviet era, some time after World War II, the cemetery that surrounded the Mausoleum was paved over, and an amusement park (still in operation) was built next to and around the building.

+Within the city walls and in the immediate vicinity of the historical center of Bukhara there are architectural monuments of a thousand years old, the oldest of which is the Samanid mausoleum.